 Gilbert + Tobin is delighted to have successfully acted pro bono in a landmark decision of the UN Human Rights Committee finding that Australia must give access to its divorce mechanisms to same-sex couples who have married overseas.

-Michelle is the partner at Gilbert + Tobin for Pro Bono Services and Corporate Responsibility.
 As a pro bono lawyer, she acts for marginalised and disadvantaged individuals and organisations representing those who cannot otherwise afford legal assistance.
 The practice acts across a range of legal areas and has a particular focus on legal issues affecting Indigenous Australians, People with Disabilities and Refugees.
 However, Michelle specialises in discrimination and human rights law.
 She has conducted several public interest and test cases in these areas and made successful communications to the United Nations Human Rights Committee alleging human rights breaches by the Australian Government.
 The practice conducts more than 300 matters a year.

 Michelle is also responsible for the firm’s CSR program which was formally established in 2007.
 The program has a strong focus on working with Indigenous Australia and has a Reconciliation Action Plan, Indigenous Youth Program and employment opportunities.